wsafight/craftinginterpreters-zh/src/content/docs/jumping-back-and-forth/readme.md

+---
+title: 23. 来回跳转
-# 23.来回跳转 Jumping Back and Forth
+description: Jumping Back and Forth
+---

 > The order that our mind imagines is like a net, or like a ladder, built to attain something.
 But afterward you must throw the ladder away, because you discover that, even if it was useful, it was meaningless.
 >